hnagib/Vegan-Recipes/butter_chicken.md

 | Cayenne pepper  | 0.25 tsp |
 | Black pepper    | 0.25 tsp |

-Stir in the tomato puree and cook for 2 minutes more.
+Stir in the tomato puree and cook for :clock5: **2 minutes** more.
 Reduce the heat to low, and mix in the soy milk and soy yogurt.
-Simmer for 10 minutes, stirring frequently.
+Simmer for :clock5: **10 minutes**, stirring frequently.
 Season to taste with cayenne, salt, and black pepper; remove from heat and set aside.

 | Item            | Quantity |
 |-----------------|----------|